-As stated, there are many big decisions that you’ business will need to make.
-Even if you have a very idea of what you want your business to look like, it can be very easy to get “tunnel vision” and overlook some of the more important details.
+Even if you have a good idea for your business, it can be easy to get “tunnel vision” and overlook more essential details.

-Having a business partner can help you gain a new perspective on what decisions may be right for your business.
-There may be an obvious source of conflict (legal, marketing, tech, etc.) that could get ignored without an additional set of eyes.
-Additionally, having someone else involved in the process can help you both feel much more confident in your final decisions.
+Having a business partner can help you gain a new perspective on what decisions you should make to grow your business.
+There may be an obvious source of conflict (legal, marketing, tech) that could get ignored without an additional set of eyes.
+Additionally, having someone else involved can help you feel more confident in your final decisions.

-One of the biggest benefits of running a sole proprietorship is that you gain the ability to act very quickly.
-Without needing to confirm or get approval from their partners, sole proprietors can make the decisions they want, without having to ask another person for their input.
-While having a partner certainly affords you the benefit of a new perspective, needing to wait for approval on certain things may hinder your ability to make swift decisions.
+One of the most significant benefits of being a sole proprietor is that you can act very quickly.
+Without needing approval from partners, sole proprietors can make decisions without asking another person for their input.
+While having a partner certainly affords you the benefit of a new perspective, waiting for approval may hinder your ability to make swift decisions.

 Conclusion: Partnerships Can Be Beneficial, But They Aren’t for Everyone